aditi-goyal-257/CS550-Formal-Verification-Project/README.md

 ```
 An example usage would be <code> ./script.sh /home/user/Desktop/CS550/stainless/ </code>

-You can now open Benchmarking.ipynb and runn all the cells.
+You can now open Benchmarking.ipynb and run all the cells.
 This notebook populates the pics folder where you can see your plots.